-Asparagus grows from seed, but it is easier to buy 1 to 2-year-old crowns.
-The crowns are actually rhizomes (fleshy stems that store food for future plant growth) with roots attached on their under surface and the buds of spears that are just beginning to develop sticking up.
-UC 157 hybrid is a good variety for this area – it tolerates warmer winters and is resistant to Fusarium.
+Asparagus grows from seed, but it is easier to buy 1- to 2-year-old crowns.
+The crowns are actually rhizomes (fleshy stems that store food for future plant growth--see photo below) with roots attached on their under surface and the buds of spears that are just beginning to develop sticking up.
+UC 157 hybrid is a good variety for this area--it tolerates warmer winters and is resistant to Fusarium.
 When buying crowns, look for fresh, firm-fleshed roots.
 If they are shriveled or brittle, they may be old and won’t produce well, if at all.
 Plant crowns while they are dormant.

 Plants need full sun, good drainage, and, most important, well-prepared soil enriched with lots of organic matter (well-rotted manure, compost, bone or blood meal, leaf mold).
 Asparagus is a good candidate for raised beds.
 Dig a 6 inch deep trench 12 to 18 inches wide and spread crown roots over slight mounds of soil spaced 12 inches apart; cover with 2 to 3 inches of soil.
 As plants grow, pull soil over the crowns until the trench is filled.

 When harvest is over, allow spears to grow and leaf out.
 This helps transfer energy to the roots for good spear development the next season.
 Asparagus has an attractive, fern-like foliage that makes a nice garden border.
 The tall growth can shade out other plants, so keep this in mind when deciding where to site your asparagus bed.
-Some gardeners prefer to support the growing foliage with stakes and strings to keep them tidy.
+Some gardeners prefer to support the growing foliage with stakes and strings to keep it tidy.
 Cut the foliage down to 2 inch stubs after freezing weather or when the foliage turns yellow.
 A 4 to 6 inch mulch of compost, composted manure, leaves, or other material added at this time will help control weeds and add organic matter and nutrients.

 Weed the bed each spring before the first shoots come up to avoid accidentally breaking off spears.
 During production, it is best to pull rather than hoe weeds, if possible.
 A light mulch helps keep the soil surface from becoming too hard for the shoots to break through easily.
 Irrigate the bed during the summer for good spear production.

 Potatoes grow from seed potatoes.
 Seed potatoes are not seeds, but rather a piece of a potato.
 Do not be tempted to use grocery store potatoes or potatoes from your own garden.
 Soil-borne diseases, harmless to humans but potentially devastating for a potato plant, can be carried by potatoes.
 Instead, buy seed potatoes from a nursery that displays a Certified Seed Potato tag or from a reputable mail-order company that certifies the seed potatoes are disease free.

 To plant, drop the seed pieces into furrows 3 inches deep with the pieces spaced 6 to 12 inches apart.
 Closer spacing gives more but smaller potatoes at harvest.
 Fill in the furrow to ground level.
 When the potato plants are 4 to 6 inches tall, “hill” them up by mounding soil to cover most of the leaves.
 Three weeks later hill again.
 This will make furrows between the rows that are at least 6 inches deep.
-You can also plant the seed pieces in raised beds: dig 3-inch deep holes using the same spacing and “hilling” technique as above.
+You can also plant the seed pieces in raised beds: dig 3 inch deep holes using the same spacing and “hilling” technique as above.
 Apply nitrogen fertilizer at planting time.

 Potatoes are shallow-rooted and need constant soil moisture.
 If soil dries after tubers have formed, a second growth will start when soil gets moist.
 This will cause knobby, cracked, or odd-shaped potatoes.
 Alternate wet and dry conditions can also cause cavities near the center of the potato.
 Cultivate carefully to remove weeds, taking care not to injure roots and tubers near ground surface.

 Blossoming potato plants are sometimes an indication that new potatoes are ready to harvest; however, not all potato plants blossom.
-About 7 to 8 weeks after the plants emerge from the soil, you can gently use your hands to uncover the sides of the soil mound to harvest small immature tubers (new potatoes, which are extra sweet because their sugar has not yet converted to starch).
+About 7 to 8 weeks after the plants emerge from the soil, you can gently use your hands to uncover the sides of the soil mound to harvest small immature tubers--new potatoes, which are extra sweet because their sugar has not yet converted to starch.
 Take care not to disturb the roots and remaining tubers on the plant.
 Then carefully pack the soil back around the roots and water the plant well.
 Be sure that all developing tubers are completely covered by soil.
 Long exposure to light can cause the skin to turn green.
 A poisonous alkaloid makes green potatoes taste bitter and should not be consumed.